-We don’t specialize in ticketing and flight bookings are only done internally.
+We don’t specialize in ticketing and flight bookings are only done internally i.e only on our programs.
 We do arrange domestic flights within Nepal with our partner companies for your trek and tours.
 International flights to Bhutan, Tibet & India are also taken care of if you tour with us.

 Price quoted on the itinerary includes sightseeing, tour and trek.
 There is no extra charge or any hidden fees unless previously mentioned.
 All the information about price, includes and excludes, accommodation, meals, drive are mentioned in detailed in the trip itinerary.

 Do you arrange Travel Insurance?